Erudika/scoold/README.md

 </details>

-On startup, Scoold tries to connect to Para 10 times every 10 seconds (default).
+On startup, Scoold tries to connect to Para every 10 seconds, 10 times in total. (default).
 If the connection is unsuccessful, the settings will not be persisted.

 ```ini
 scoold.connection_retries_max = 10